Some pet owners may be tempted to use isopropyl alcohol or hydrogen peroxide to clean the wound of their pet Leopard gecko.

 Did your leopard gecko sustain a superficial cut from another gecko?

-Does your gecko have a mild scrape from rubbing against his hide box?
+Is there a mild scrape on your Leopard gecko’s body from rubbing against his hide box?

 You may wonder if it’s OK to apply an ointment like Neosporin for these types of minor injuries.